 - Rob Spanjaard has final responsibility for the construction of the portfolios.
 We do not believe investment decisions through an investment committee is an effective method to implement decisions.
 It is key that a particular individual in the process is held accountable for their decisions, and not a committee as a whole.

-- Each idea’s suitability is reviewed vs current holdings to avoid concentration to any particular themes, sectors, countries etc.
+- Each idea’s suitability is reviewed versus current holdings to avoid concentration to any particular themes, sectors, countries etc.

 Bottom-Up Conviction Buckets

 Based on our level of convition of a particular investment idea, we will allocate according to the following conviction buckets:

 |Level of Conviction||Exposure Range|

 As part of our top-down approach to allocations, we use the following elements to determine the final allocation of a particular investment idea:

 - Currency Exposure